 352.Infanterie-Division

-Unit History
+History

 The 352.Infanterie-Division was an infantry division in the German Wehrmacht during World War II serving on the Western Front.
-The unit, best known for its defense of what would become Omaha Beach during the D-Day Invasion on 6 June 1944, fought in Normandy, Holland, in the Ardennes Offensive and to the end of the War in Germany.
-In our reenacting unit, we portray 5.Kompanie, II.Battaillon of the 916.Grenadier Regiment.
+Raised in late 1943 and subsequently destroyed several times through the war, the unit would be best known for its defense of what would become Omaha Beach during the D-Day Invasion of northern France on 06 June 1944.
+The Division fought in France, in Holland during Operation Market Garden, in Luxembourg during the Ardennes Offensive and to the end of the War within Germany.

 UNIT SYMBOL